Nerdcore-Enterprises/ATUHub/README.md

 2. Run **`npm install`**.
 3. Done.
 It should open in your default browser.

+# TailwindCSS
+Please refer to [Tailwind Documentation](https://tailwindcss.com) for more information.

 > *To view the app on a device, open Inspect Element `(F12 or CTRL + SHIFT + I)`, and select toogle the device toolbar.*

 &nbsp;